Travis Konecny Game Preview: Flyers vs. Sabres

 Konecny Stats vs. the Sabres

-- On defense, the Sabres are conceding 27 total goals (three per game) which ranks 14th in the NHL.
+- The Sabres have conceded 29 goals in total (2.9 per game), which ranks 11th in the league in goals allowed.

 |2023-2024 Season